legriffalo/legriffalo/README.md

 Pseudonym came from snaffling biscuits in the staff room back when I was a broke 23 yearold Math and Physics teacher.

-I'm a Jack of many trades having spent time in multiple sectors; teaching, college, Data, Start/scale up, tech, consulting, now developer.
+I'm a Jack of many trades having spent time in multiple sectors; teaching, college, Data, Start/scale up, tech, consulting.

+Currently a full stack developer building applications in Python, JS and SQL.

 - 🔭 I'm currently working on new Android applications
 - 🌱 I'm learning Ollama, Adding to my ML repetoir